spacecowboy/article-annriskgroups-source/README.md

 pip install lifelines==0.7.0
 ```

-And last is the software necessary to run the neural networks
+Second is the software necessary to run the neural network
 experiments.
 Note that these are installed directly from github and
 have the specific commits (versions) specified.